aaronblondeau/hasura-base/README.md

 # Hasura Base

-This is a starter project that uses Hasura, Prisma, Minio, BullMQ, and MJML.
+This is a starter project that uses Hasura, Prisma, Minio, BullMQ, and Maizzle.
 Authentication is handled by Hasura and JWTs.

 ## Getting Started